sg893052/sonic-buildimage/base/autonego_and_link_training.md

 **Mode**    Interface Config Mode

 Using this command to enable or disable link-training and set the mode for the port.
+This command is only applicable to physical ports, as it's to tune the hardware signal.

 | Parameter | Description                                                       |
 | :-------: | :---------------------------------------------------------------- |